 - A DCTD is a discount that is applied to your council tax account and reduces your council tax liability; this is made at the council's discretion in cases where it considers that extra help with council tax liability is needed.

-You must be entitled to housing benefit to receive a discretionary housing payment.
-A discretionary housing payment cannot be used:
+You must be entitled to housing benefit to receive a DHP.
+A DHP cannot be used:

 to pay ineligible service charges

 to minimise the effect of Job Seeker Plus sanctions

 to make payment when housing benefit is suspended

 to help with council tax – there is a separate discretionary council tax discount to help with council tax liability